 Research has shown that parts of the brain known as the dorsal and ventral streams guide decision making.
 Injury to these parts, through physical injury, as in head injury or due to neuro-chemical imbalance as seen in psychiatric disorders, can bring about deficits in decision making.

-Indecisiveness is a generic term given to the inability to make decisions, not specifically due to any neurological or psychiatric conditions.
+Indecision or indecisiveness is a generic term for the inability to make decisions, not specifically due to any neurological or psychiatric conditions.
 It is a common condition experienced in different phases of life, when we are faced with challenges.
 These may involve difficult situations in which an important decision needs to be made.
 For example, choice of career, business decisions, financial investments, choice of friends, choice of a partner and so on.
 It is said that the most difficult decisions in life are not about choosing right v/s wrong, but about right v/s right.

 Decision makers can be classified in two extreme groups: one who decide on impulse, and therefore may later repent or suffer because of their decisions.
 The second who due to their chronic indecisiveness are paralysed in making decisions.
 They suffer from extreme anxiety and frequently avoid making decisions by themselves.
 They may depend on others to make decisions for them or may avoid such situations altogether.